nytrd/RTClib/README.md

 _Adafruit's RTClib_
 For the detailed API documentation, see https://adafruit.github.io/RTClib/html/index.html

-To install, clone this directory into your `Arduino > Libraries` folder.
+To install, clone this directory into your `Documents > Arduino > Libraries` folder.

 ### Author
 Any questions, please contact Jimmy Chion (jimmy.chion@nytimes.com)